Last updated: May 6, 2026

 - Who can use it: Adults across Georgia, including older adults who never finished high school or who want to build reading, writing, math, or English skills.

 - How it helps: Georgia offers free prep classes in person, online, or hybrid.
-Eligible residents can also use the HOPE High School Equivalency Grant for up to $210 in GED or HiSET testing costs.
+Eligible residents can also use the HOPE High School Equivalency Grant for GED or HiSET testing costs.

 - How to apply or sign up: Use the official provider directory, choose your county, then call the local office.

-- What to gather or know first: Bring your photo ID if asked, know your schedule, and ask whether the class is beginner-level, online, or in person.
-Rules can vary by local provider.
+- What to gather first: Bring a photo ID if asked, know your schedule, and ask whether the class is beginner-level, online, or in person.
+HOPE HSE Grant applicants may need proof of lawful presence and Georgia residency.

 Georgia public libraries, PINES, and GALILEO

 - Who can use it: Library access is broad.
-PINES says every Georgia resident is eligible for a free PINES card, and many people can start with a PINES ecard.
+PINES says Georgia residents are eligible for a free PINES library card.
+Local libraries may ask for ID and address proof.

-- How it helps: Libraries are often the best first stop for free computer classes, one-on-one tech help, public computers, printers, Wi-Fi, and self-paced learning in tools such as LearningExpress Library, Mango Languages, and GALILEO.
+- How it helps: Libraries are often the best first stop for free computer classes, public computers, printers, Wi-Fi, and self-paced learning.
+Georgia libraries also offer online library tools such as GALILEO and Mango Languages.

 - How to apply or sign up: Use the state library finder and check your branch calendar or call the reference desk.

-- What to gather or know first: Ask whether your branch offers walk-in help, device checkout, or tech appointments.
-Hotspots and laptop lending vary by system.
+- What to gather first: Ask whether your branch offers walk-in help, device checkout, or tech appointments.
+Hotspot and laptop lending vary by library system.

 University System of Georgia 62+ tuition waiver

-- How to apply or sign up: Start with the school’s own senior-student page, not just the system rule.
-Good Georgia examples include Georgia State’s GSU-62 page, Georgia Southern’s 62+ page, East Georgia State College’s senior page, and Augusta University’s senior page.
+- How to apply or sign up: Start with the school’s own senior-student page.
+Do not rely only on the system rule.

-- What to gather or know first: Expect ID, proof of age, proof of Georgia residency, transcripts, and sometimes an application fee.
-Georgia State says even audit students must apply and be admitted first.
+- What to gather first: Expect ID, proof of age, proof of Georgia residency, transcripts, and sometimes an application fee.

 Technical college senior waivers